Shimin233/Python100days/Day1_First few lines of codes.md

 Remark that `bool(0)` refers to `False`, while inputting any non-zero number it gives `True`. \
 Remark, True and False can be used exactly as 1 and 0 resp. in numeric calculations, like `True + False`, which gives `1`.
 - __Text type__ String字符串型 `str` : A collection of one or more characters put in single, double or triple quotes, where a quote can be either a single or double quotation mark.
+Do not mix single and double quotation marks in one expression.
 ```Python
 'Hello world!'
 “Hello world!"